Enterprise Work · Built for Food

 We don't recommend solutions we haven't earned.

-Every Catalyst enterprise engagement begins with a Culture Diagnosis.
-Not because it's a process step - because it's the only honest way to know what's actually happening in your organization versus what looks fine on paper.
+Every Catalyst enterprise engagement begins with The Diagnosis.
+Not because it's a process step - because it's the only honest way to know what's actually happening versus what looks fine on paper.

 THREE-PHASE LAYOUT